erayalkis/job_tracker/README.md

 # Job Tracking App

 Welcome!
-Jobify is a personal app for keeping track of job listings.
+Jobify is a personal app for keeping track of job listings that I threw together in like a day.
+It's nothing special but, it makes the job search easier!

 # Sites that I use for my job search: